-The Inevitable Blockbusters: Predicting the Most Likely World Cup 2026 Knockout Matches
+The Inevitable Blockbusters: World Cup 2026 Knockout Predictions (Updated for June 2026)

 The 2026 World Cup bracket is a massive, sprawling structure designed to accommodate 48 teams.
 But hidden within this complexity is a secret: the bracket isn't as random as it seems.
 Due to the specific way the group stage winners and runners-up feed into the knockout rounds, certain matchups are destined to happen far more often than others.